MTstateIntroStats/IntroStatActivitiesHybrid/_book/10-UR-module6_review.md

-## Module 6 Review - One Mean Testing
+## Module 6 Review - Simulation Methods - One Mean

 There are about 4 million tourists to Yellowstone National Park per year.
 One of the most visited sites within the park is the Old Faithful Geyser.
 The reason this geyser is called old faithful is because of the regularity of eruptions.
 Tourists report a typical wait time of 30 minutes, on average.
 A sample of 299 tourists reported their wait time to see Old Faithful erupt.
 Is there evidence that the average wait time differs from 30 minutes?